-Penn# 0255 SPORTS & ENTERTAINMENT MARKETING Semesters: 2 Credits: 2 Grade Level: 10-12

-Prerequisites: Principles of Marketing Weight: 4.0 DOE# 5984 Course Description:
+Penn# 0255 SPORTS & ENTERTAINMENT MARKETING (Fourth level course for Marketing Pathway) Semesters: 2 Credits: 2 Grade Level: 12 Pre/Corequisite: Strategic Marketing Weight: 4.0 DOE# 7201 Course Description:

 Students taking this course will build upon their prior knowledge of marketing and learn how to apply it directly to sports, recreation and entertainment industries.
 Students will apply what they are learning directly to marketing sports and entertainment activities here at Penn High School for a more hands-on learning experience.
 Optional participation in the Career and Technical Student Organization of DECA will be made available.